 Come share your work in an informal, welcoming and constructive gathering with fellow writers- all genres welcome!!

 Teacher-as-Writer Workshops are monthly gatherings for Teacher Consultants and other Connecticut teachers who wish to share and receive feedback on their writing.
-We also hold one writing retreat in the spring.
+We also hold writing retreats in the fall and the spring.

-The Connecticut Writing Project will be holding a writing workshop 10am to 12pm in the Stern Lounge on the second floor of the Austin Building .
+The writing workshops are held by the Connecticut Writing Project on the UConn, Storrs campus from 10am to 12pm in the Stern Lounge on the second floor of the Austin Building.

 - All writers are invited to join us.
 The past Writers’ Retreats have produced every type of writing, from personal narrative to fiction and poetry.
 The main goal of the retreat is to provide overworked teachers the much needed time and space to pursue their art.
 The agenda, therefore, is open.
 The Writing Retreat weekends have all been very special.
 We look forward to seeing old friends and new.